 Diop, a member of President Abdoulaye Wade’s ruling party, said opposition youths had tried to vandalise his home, but his neighbours had stepped in.

-Just days before a presidential election on February 26, tension over Wade’s bid to seek a third term in office—which the opposition says is unconstitutional—is higher than ever with protesters again expected to take to the streets on Saturday.
+Just days before a presidential election on February 26, tension over Wade’s bid to seek a third term in office — which the opposition says is unconstitutional — is higher than ever with protesters again expected to take to the streets on Saturday.

 Police engaged in running battles with protesters for hours on Friday afternoon and evening, firing teargas, rubber bullets and water cannons.
+At one point, a member of the police force who had been struck by a protester’s rock fired his pistol.

-The seaside capital was left strewn with debris after protesters erected flaming barricades at street intersections, burned tyres, cardboard and wooden tables used by market women to sell their wares.—Sapa-AFP
+The seaside capital was left strewn with debris after protesters erected flaming barricades at street intersections, burned tyres, cardboard and wooden tables used by market women to sell their wares. –Sapa-AFP